nterreri/thesis/report/chapter1.md

-The main project goal is the delivery of a basic but easy to extend and modify chatbot software system, specifically targeted at assisting with the identification and gathering of information around cancer patient issues, modelled after the Concerns Checklist (CC) electronic questionnaire form (NCSI, 2012; see Section 2.1.1).
+The main project goal is the delivery of a basic but easy to extend and modify chatbot software system, specifically targeted at assisting with the identification and gathering of information around cancer patient issues, modelled after the Concerns Checklist (CC) electronic questionnaire form (NCAT, 2011; see Section 2.1.1).
 Finally, one of the major challenges with eHealth problems is represented by having to handle confidential patient data (Chapter 2.2).
 Summarily: